07 Aug, 2025 Four benefits to a church from annual outreach equipping

 – The problem: Ten years later…

-What is often missed is that, if we chose to think and behave differently (intentionally discipling church members – which logically includes equipping for their mission), many of these problems would self-rectify.
+What is often missed is that, if we chose to think and behave differently (becoming intentionally disciple-makers), many of these problems would self-rectify.

 What kind of ‘outreach equipping’ is needed?